 Q. Do I need to declare a major?
 When and where?

-The sooner you declare a major, the sooner you will be assigned a Faculty Advisor in the program of study you have selected.
-You declare your major in the college office by completing the Change in Major/Minor form with a photo ID.
+The sooner you declare a major, the sooner you will be assigned a Faculty Mentor/Advisor in the program of study you have selected.
+You declare your major in the college office by completing a Change of Major/Minor form.

-Q. How do I change my major within the college?
+Q. How do I change my major within the College of Arts & Sciences?

-Go to the college office and complete a “Change in Major/Minor” form with a photo ID.
+Go to the college office and fill out a “Change of Major/Minor” form.

 Q. How do I change colleges?

-Contact the college office of your intended major to complete the College Transfer form.
+Contact the college office of your intended major and complete the College Transfer form.

 Q. Must I declare a minor?

-Intercollegiate Minor: You may earn a minor that is offered in another College without having to earn a degree from that College.
-Such minors must be listed in the Undergraduate Catalog, and all course requirements must be completed as stated in the Catalog.
-You must declare your minor in your College Office.
+Intercollegiate Minor: You may earn a minor that is offered in the Undergraduate Catalog from another college without having to earn a degree from that college.

 Q. How many hours are needed for graduation?